jgoggles/jgoggles.github.io/general/_posts/21-08-10-whats-cool.md

 I'm middle aged and I wonder what is even cool anymore.
 This has to be a pretty common thing.
-But I also wonder if the state of our culture has rendered cool moot and that it actually doesn't exist anymore.
-Is cool only for youth and youthful nostalgia or did it actually used to be a thing and is actually not a thing anymore?
+But I also wonder if the state of our culture has rendered cool moot and that it actually no longer exists.
+Is cool only for youth and youthful nostalgia or did it actually used to be a thing and is actually now not a thing?

 First, taken at face value, let's look at what cool is supposed to be, traditionally.
 I'm not 100% sure so I'll just spitball: it's bucking trends,